A pocket Pitbull is a smaller version of one of the popular Pitbull breeds.

 This mix is likely to be courageous and energetic, with a high prey drive.

 There’s a good chance that a Pitbull Yorkie mix will be smaller than a Pitbull.
 But this is not a common pairing and may be difficult to locate.

 The Boston Terrier and American Pitbull Terrier have a lot more physical characteristics in common.

 The Boston Terrier stands from 15 to 17 inches and weighs up to 25 pounds.

 You can expect these puppies to have a short, smooth coat, and triangular ears.

-As Boston Terriers are a brachycephalic breed you would want to choose a puppy who has the Pitbull’s longer muzzle to avoid the respiratory and other health issues associated with the flat face conformation.
+As Boston Terriers are a brachycephalic breed you would want to choose a puppy who has the Pitbull’s longer muzzle.
+This is to avoid the respiratory and other health issues associated with the flat face conformation.

 Introducing The Dwarfism Gene

 Dwarfism is a medical condition in dogs known as chondrodysplasia.

 It’s caused by one of many types of dwarfism genes that give dogs short limbs, large heads, and long bodies.